U.S. teen accused in slaying of World War Two veteran says it was drug deal gone bad

 Flom dismissed as absurd the suggestion that her elderly, diminutive friend was a cocaine dealer.

-"Shorty had a great sense of humour and would be laughing" about Adams-Kinard's account, Flom told Reuters.
+"Shorty had a great sense of humor and would be laughing" about Adams-Kinard's account, Flom told Reuters.
 "But it is so sick that anyone would try to pull his reputation down."

 Security videotapes and photographs from the lodge and surrounding businesses led investigators to identify the teenagers as suspects, police said.